Denise Crosby: Career

-Crosby's choice of career solidified at an early age and was influenced by her grandfather Bing Crosby and her father Dennis Crosby.
+Crosby's choice of career solidified at an early age and was influenced by her grandfather Bing Crosby and her father, Dennis Crosby.
 Crosby's first high-profile role was as Lisa Davis on the soap opera Days of Our Lives.
-She has appeared as Dr. Gretchen Kelly in three episodes of Lois & Clark: The New Adventures of Superman, and as a sheriff on The Adventures of Brisco County, Jr. episode "No Man's Land".
+She has appeared as Dr. Gretchen Kelley in three episodes of Lois & Clark: The New Adventures of Superman, and as a sheriff on The Adventures of Brisco County, Jr. episode "No Man's Land".

 In the early 1990s, she played the role of the mayor in the short-lived series Key West.
 She also appeared in two episodes of the cable television series Red Shoe Diaries, playing a different character in each episode.
 Crosby had a small recurring role in Aaron Spelling's primetime drama, Models Inc, a spin-off from Melrose Place.
 She was a guest star on the eighth season of The X-Files for two episodes, in which she plays a doctor who examined Agent Scully's baby.
 In 1991, she was a guest star in "The Deadly Nightshade", a first-season The Flash episode as Dr. Rebecca Frost.

 In 2001, Crosby appeared in two episodes of NYPD Blue as the abrasive Lieutenant Susan Dalto.
-In 2006, she was a guest star in "Popping Cherry", the third episode of the first season of Dexter, appearing via flashback as the victim of Dexter's first serial killing.
+In 2006, she was a guest star in "Popping Cherry", the third episode of the first season of Dexter, appearing via flashback as Dexter Morgan's first victim.
 Crosby had a recurring role in Southland as Detective Dan "Sal" Salinger's wife.

 One of her first film appearances was in the 1982 Nick Nolte/Eddie Murphy film 48 Hrs.
 This was followed by a small role in the 1982 film Trail of the Pink Panther, which she reprised in the sequel Curse of the Pink Panther.
-In 1985, Crosby appeared in the music video for the Chris Isaak song "Dancin'".
+In 1985, Crosby appeared in the music videos for Chris Isaak's song "Dancin'" and Michael McDonald's song "No Lookin' Back".
 In 1986, she appeared in the music video for Black Sabbath's song "No Stranger to Love".
 In the same year, she played a robotics engineer, Nora Hunter, in the science-fiction movie Eliminators.
 She starred in Stephen King's Pet Sematary, played the lead role in Dolly Dearest in 1991, and also appeared in Deep Impact and Quentin Tarantino's Jackie Brown.
 Her other film roles included the 2002 Western horror film Legend of the Phantom Rider, and the 2005 Tobe Hooper horror film Mortuary.